 MHPRA members are or have been involved in a number of initiatives to benefit the local community, raise money for charity and help improve the environment.
 See below for examples of these.

-Plant sale in aid of charity: May 2020
+Gardens opened in aid of charity: August 2021

-MHPRA members Anna Dargavel and Marcia Hurst usually open their gardens in Mill Hill Road, London W3, under the National Garden Scheme (NGS).
-This year, they arranged a socially distanced plant sale in front of Marcia’s house.
-They raised a total of £375.80 for the National Garden Scheme’s charities.
+MHPRA members Anna Dargavel and Marcia Hurst opened their gardens in Mill Hill Road, London W3, on 22 August in aid of the National Garden Scheme’s charities.

 Carol singing in aid of Ealing Churches Winter Night Shelter Programme: December 2017